Pizza on board next to pizza oven

 Whatever you do, though – don't use concrete blocks.
 These aren't fired and so haven't been hardened.
 They're very brittle and would crack easily under the heat.
 Not only that but there's even some danger that they could explode – and we can't imagine that concrete makes for a great pizza topping.

-For a facility that's going to be used year-round, you should definitely looking into getting some fire bricks.
-As we mentioned they are quite a bit more expensive, but for a relatively small pizza oven, they are definitely worth the investment.
+For a facility that's going to be used year-round, you should definitely look into getting some fire bricks.
+As we mentioned, they are quite a bit more expensive, but for a relatively small pizza oven, they are definitely worth the investment.

 We're here for you

-If you fancy a slice of pizza oven action, we have a range of services designed to help you achieve your goal.
+If you fancy a pizza the action, we have a range of services designed to help you achieve your goal.

 If you can't decide which bricks to use for your project, our free Brick Selection service could be just what you need; if you want to use bricks that blend seamlessly with the rest of your home, our Brick Matching service could be right up your street; or if you'd prefer to browse bricks for yourself, we have more than 3,600 products to choose from in our Brick Library!